youusef8890/-BrestaTalks-Multimodal-Arabic-Medical-Chatbot-for-Breast-Cancer-Support/README.md

 # 🩺 BrestaTalks – Multimodal Arabic Medical Chatbot for Breast Cancer Support

-BrestaTalks is an advanced multimodal medical chatbot built to support Arabic-speaking users through their breast cancer journey.
-It combines Natural Language Processing (NLP), Visual Question Answering (VQA), voice input, and machine translation, enabling users to interact using text, images, and voice — all in Arabic.
+**BrestaTalks** is an advanced multimodal medical chatbot built to support Arabic-speaking users through their breast cancer journey.
+It combines **Natural Language Processing (NLP)**, **Visual Question Answering (VQA)**, **voice input**, and **machine translation**, enabling users to interact using **text, images, and voice** — all in Arabic.

-🧠 Think of it as ChatGPT for breast cancer that understands and explains Arabic medical questions and medical images like mammograms — with multilingual model integration for real-world impact.
+🧠 Think of it as **ChatGPT for breast cancer** that understands and explains Arabic medical questions and medical images like mammograms — with multilingual model integration for real-world impact.

 ---

-### 🚀 Key Features
+## 🚀 Key Features

-🗣️ Arabic Language Support – Right-to-left layout, proper localization, and medical terminology
+- 🗣️ **Arabic Language Support** – Right-to-left layout, proper localization, and medical terminology

-💬 Text + Voice Chat – Users can ask medical questions via text or Arabic speech input
+- 💬 **Text + Voice Chat** – Users can ask medical questions via text or Arabic speech input

-🖼️ Medical Image Understanding (VQA) – Ask questions about uploaded images (e.g., mammograms)
+- 🖼️ **Medical Image Understanding (VQA)** – Ask questions about uploaded images (e.g., mammograms)

-🌍 Translation Layer – Arabic↔English pipeline for medical image Q&A
+- 🌍 **Translation Layer** – Arabic↔English pipeline for medical image Q&A

-🤖 AI-Powered Answers – Using powerful open-source LLMs and visual models
+- 🤖 **AI-Powered Answers** – Using powerful open-source LLMs and visual models

-🧘‍♀️ Emotional Support – Compassionate and culturally-aware chatbot responses
+- 🧘‍♀️ **Emotional Support** – Compassionate and culturally-aware chatbot responses

-📱 Mobile-Friendly – Fully responsive UI with dark mode support
+- 📱 **Mobile-Friendly** – Fully responsive UI with dark mode support

-☁️ Cloud Ready – Frontend deployed on Vercel, backend prepared for cloud/NGROK
+- ☁️ **Cloud Ready** – Frontend deployed on Vercel, backend prepared for cloud/NGROK

+---

 ## 🧠 Underlying AI Models